Flying is the fastest way to move around Thailand and quickly reach the major tourist destinations.

 International flights to Thailand

-Suvarnabhumi Airport in Bangkok receives international flights from Japan, South Korea, China, Taiwan, Myanmar, Malaysia, Singapore, Indonesia and Philippines.
+Suvarnabhumi Airport in Bangkok and Phuket Airport receive international flights from Japan, South Korea, China, Taiwan, Malaysia, Singapore, Indonesia and Philippines.

-- 1. Effective 27 Apr 2020, all visa exemptions and visas on arrival are suspended.
-Passengers are not allowed to enter Thailand, with exceptions for nationals of Thailand, passengers who are spouses, parents or children of nationals of Thailand, residents of Thailand, passengers with a diplomatic or official passport, passengers holding a Working Permit, passengers with a visa issued by Thailand, nationals who are permitted to enter Thailand under a special arrangement with a foreign country, nationals of Japan, South Korea, China, Taiwan, Malaysia, Singapore, Vietnam, Australia, New Zealand holding an APEC Business Travel Card, students.
+- 1. Effective 1 Apr 2021, passengers are not allowed to enter Thailand, with exceptions for nationals of Thailand, passengers who are spouses, parents or children of nationals of Thailand, residents of Thailand, passengers with a diplomatic or official passport, passengers who are visa exempt, passengers with a visa issued by Thailand, nationals who are permitted to enter Thailand under a special arrangement with a foreign country, students, passengers in transit through Thailand.

 - 2. Passengers must have a Certificate of Entry (COE) issued by coethailand.mfa.go.th.

-- 3. Passengers must have a medical certificate issued by competent health authorities no more than 72 hours prior to the date of travel certifying a negative COVID-19 PCR test result, with exceptions for nationals of Thailand.
+- 3. Passengers must have a medical certificate in English language issued by competent health authorities no more than 72 hours prior to the date of travel certifying a negative COVID-19 PCR test result, with exceptions for nationals of Thailand.

 International flights from Thailand